alice0meta/TagTime/README.md

 ## Semi-Secret Features

 These features may spontaneously vanish!
-If you're depending on any of them, lemme know and I'll put you on the "depends on weird things" list, and I'll ask the list before removing it.
+If you're depending on any of them, lemme know and I'll put you on the "depends on weird things" list, and I'll ask the list before removing them.
 <!--
 current "depends on weird things" list: danny